 Recipe by Jana

 "This is a great recipe for pizza lovers!
-Everyone will want second helpings of this dish!
-A great one dish meal for the whole family."
+Everyone will want second helpings of this dish.
+It's a great one-dish meal for the whole family."

 Hmm.
 None of these ingredients are on sale today.